Renny Ottolina

-Renaldo José Ottolina Pinto (December 11, 1928 – March 16, 1978) was a Venezuelan producer and entertainer.
+Reinaldo José Ottolina Pinto (December 11, 1928 – March 16, 1978) was a Venezuelan producer and entertainer.
 Born in Valencia, Carabobo, he performed professionally under the name Renny Ottolina.

 Early life

 His mother Ana Mercedes Pinto died when he was two years old.
 At the age of six his father (an Italian immigrant) moved him to Caracas with his paternal grandmother.
-Renny went to different high schools and after he graduate it he knew what he want it and was a fast learner and he was mostly self-taught.
+Renny went to different high schools and after he graduated it he knew what he want it and was a fast learner and he was mostly self-taught.
 At the age of seventeen, he started working in one of only a handful of radio stations that existed at the time in Caracas, as a broadcaster.
 With his perfect diction and harmonic voice, he quickly became a favorite among listeners.
 He learned English by working at the American embassy in Caracas.

 Television career

 Ottolina began his television career in 1952, serving as host of the opening of the now defunct Televisora Nacional.
 Then, he was hired by the private television station RCTV to host Lo de hoy (Today it), a morning variety show with music and interviews.
-In 1958 RCTV snatched Ottolina as an independent producer and gave him his own show, El Show de Renny, which became a cornerstone of RCTV's programing.
+In 1958 RCTV snatched Ottolina as an independent producer and gave him his own show, El Show de Renny, which became a cornerstone of RCTV's programming.

 In 1959 the ABC network took note of Ottolina and brought him to New York, to star in his own TV show.
 Even though he had a Latin accent, after a short time they moved him to compete with Jack Paar.
 After almost a year, ABC acquired 45% of the stocks in Televisa, the first privately owned television station in Venezuela, where they offered Ottolina the post of director general.
 But Ottolina resigned when he solicited stocks in exchange of his full attention.

 Then Ottolina returned to RCTV to host his own show.
 He would typically host it for two consecutive years and then take a year off, spending that time in another country.
 Due to this, there were interruptions to the show between the years 1959 and 1961, 1962 and 1964, and 1965 and 1967, because he decided "to take and give you a break" for a year.
 This became a common practice for him, while taking sabbaticals traveling around the World.